RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Google Colab has preinstalled packages, modules, and libraries to make it easier for us to use it without worrying about having to download the packages ourselves.
-As you might have noticed in one of the codeblocks above, "import math" allows you to utilize the math module which includes summation and subtraction.
+As you might have noticed in one of the code blocks above, "import math" allows you to utilize the math module which includes summation and subtraction.
 As you go further in this chapter, you will be importing other packages and libraries as well.